leinapr/Node_Project/README.md

 * **Filtering products**: Use the dropdowns to filter by:
     * Genre: Action, Adventure, Drama, etc.
     * Demographics: Shonen, Seinen, Shojo, etc.
-    * Type: Manga, Light Novel, etc.
+    * Type: Manga, Novel, Light Novel, etc.
     * Price Range.
-* **Sorting products**: Sort the products by Name, Price, or Rating.
+* **Sorting products**: Sort the products by Name, Price, or Score.

 ### Product Page
 * **Viewing product details**: Click on any product to view its detailed information.
 Product details include the title, price, genre, demographics, type, and rating.